stubeef/DS_GA_SEA/README.md

 * Exercise with Capital Bikeshare data ([notebook](notebooks/15_bikeshare_exercise.ipynb), [data](data/bikeshare.csv), [data dictionary](https://www.kaggle.com/c/bike-sharing-demand/data))

 **Homework:**
+* Complete by Nov 6
 	* Read the "Wisdom of the crowds" section from MLWave's post on [Human Ensemble Learning](http://mlwave.com/human-ensemble-learning/).
 * **Optional:** Read the abstract from [Do We Need Hundreds of Classifiers to Solve Real World Classification Problems?](http://jmlr.csail.mit.edu/papers/volume15/delgado14a/delgado14a.pdf), as well as Kaggle CTO Ben Hamner's [comment](https://news.ycombinator.com/item?id=8719723) about the paper, paying attention to the mentions of "Random Forests".

 **Resources:**